Both adult and nymph are predators. Nymphs aquatic and long lived.

 On the left is the nymph of Libellula quadrimaculata, the Four-spotted chaser.
 It is found in all types of still water.
 The adults fly from May - August, and have a body length of 39 - 48 mm, and a wingspan of 70 - 80 mm.

-Libellula depressa, right in the Libelludidae family, is also known as the broad-bodied chaser and broad-bodied Libelulla.
+Libellula depressa, below in the Libelludidae family, is also known as the broad-bodied chaser and broad-bodied Libelulla.

 The males have a blue abdomen except for brown spots at the side.
 The females have yellow spots down the side of a brown abdomen.
 Both have dark brown patches at the base of the wings.
 The wingspan is around 74 mm and body length around 44 mm.

 The males are territorial and use the same perch for days on end.
 Females tend to rest on vegetation near to ponds.